Industrial output takes hit from extra holidays in June

-LONDON British manufacturing output shrank sharply in June, as the extra public holidays to celebrate the Queen's 60 years on the throne lowered output, data showed on Tuesday.
+LONDON Manufacturing output shrank sharply in June, as the extra public holidays to celebrate Queen Elizabeth's 60 years on the throne lowered output, data showed on Tuesday.

 However, the decline was slightly smaller than initially estimated, pointing to a modest upward revision of second-quarter gross domestic product.